CLOVIS-AI/website/docs/website/docs/talks/bdxio.md

 [BDX I/O](https://bdxio.fr/) is the main tech conference in my hometown of Bordeaux, south-west France.

-Since 2022, I attend the conference each year.
+Since 2022, I’ve attended the conference each year.

+## 2025

+Just like in 2024, I was invited to represent the Kotlin community at BDX I/O.

+Since 2024, I participated in creating the [Grappe Numérique](https://www.lagrappenumerique.fr/), which was represented at BDX I/O.

 ## 2024